Pawel-Swiercz02/JS-first-small-projects/Game6 - Connect Four/README.md

+One player is red, second player is blue, your goal is to match 4 of your colored balls in any direction (horizontal, vertical or diagonal).

+NOTES:

 Checking for wins is kind of lazy:
   - I've created an array with all possible win combinations (since the grid is 7x6 so not too big)
   - Then after every players move, I loop over each possible win combination and check if it appeared on board